 If you have a provisional licence, check it is in date and has your correct name and full address at the top.
 Tell us straight away about any endorsements as they may affect your application.
-You can apply for a provisional licence by post by picking up a D1 form from the post office or applying online.

 Be aware that there are some online scams relating to applying for a provisional licence so use the link we have provided.
 It usually takes a few weeks to receive your provisional licence.

 Compulsory Basic Training